p-hlp/CTAGDRC/README.md

 ![alt text](Documentation/new_lookahead.png "FadeIn Lookahead")

-Its quite visible that in the first figure the peak isn't completely attenuated and the gain reduction kicks in abruptly.
+It's quite visible that in the first figure the peak isn't completely attenuated and the gain reduction kicks in abruptly.
 This will result in an audible click and distortion.

 In the second figure the gain reduction is faded in slowly, thus preventing any of the unwanted effects.